CIEMAT-Neutrino/SCINT/docs/Macros.md

 ```

 ### BRANCH INFO
 In this section the presets for loading/saving `*.npz` files are configured.
-In principle you dont need to change this but check in `io_functions.py -> get_preset_list()` for more info.
+In principle, you don't need to change this but check in `io_functions.py -> get_preset_list()` for more info.
 ```python
 #PRESETS USED: 0,  1,  2,  3,  4,  5,  6
 LOAD_PRESET: NON,RAW,ANA,ANA,EVA,EVA,ANA